silversixpence-crypto/merkletree-verify/README.md

 # What is a proof-of-reserves audit

 With cryptocurrency exchanges the saying goes: "Not your keys, not your coins".
-Proof of reserves shows whether customer funds are safe, meaning that sufficient funds are backing all deposits.
-If all clients decided to withdraw all their crypto holdings the exchange will enough to process everyone's withdrawal requests.
+Proof of reserves provides an indication of whether customer funds are safe, meaning that sufficient funds are backing all deposits.
+If all clients decided to withdraw all their crypto holdings the exchange will have enough liquidity to process everyone's withdrawal requests.

+# What is a proof-of-liabilities audit

+Proof of reserves can give you an indication of the amount of assets under the exchanges' control.
+But if the exchange holds 10 bitcoin while clients deposited 20 bitcoin, then their liabilities exceed their assets.
+We therefore have to determine how much bitcoin is owed to users and compare the amount to the reserves in order to determine the health of the exchange.
+The best process to determine total liabilities, is to have a trusted, external auditor view all client balances.
+The auditor should then construct a Merkle Tree by including all of the client balances into the base layer (leaves) of the tree.
+By doing this, it enables every client of the exchange to independently and mathematically verify that his account balances were included in the audit.

 # What is a hash

-Calculating the hash of some input data prodoces a seemingly random string of characters that are unique to that input data.
+Calculating the hash of some input data prodoces a pseudorandom string of characters that are unique to that input data.
 If you change any character of the input data the resulting hash will be completely different.

-For our application the most notable hashin gfunction is SHA256 (Secure Hashing Algorithm).
+For our application, we use SHA256 (Secure Hashing Algorithm).
 It takes input data of any length and produces a hash of length 256 bits which can be presented as 64 hexadecimal characters.
-The number of combinations between 256 bits are in the order of 10^77; the number of atoms in the visible universe is 10^80, only 1000 times bigger.
+The number of possible combinations in 256 bits are in the order of 10^77, which is a mere 1000 times less than the amount of atoms in the visible universe (10^80).
+To produce a colission in SHA256 (2 different inputs producing the same SHA256 output) you would need to conduct about 2^63 operations, which means that the algorithm should be secure for at least another 100 years.

-We use a double SHA256 (SHA256d) hash for increased security against...
+We use a double SHA256 (SHA256d) hash to build the Merkle Trees.
+This is to add another layer of security.

 # What is a merkle tree